mietek/halcyon-website/pages/shootout/index.md

 The test simulates installing each example for the first time, by forcing Halcyon to rebuild the sandbox and the app from scratch.
 GHC and Cabal are restored from local cache.

 The times given are _mean [low, high]_, calculated across 10 test runs.
-Each test run consists of building all examples on an 8 GB DigitalOcean droplet, running Ubuntu 14.04.
+Each test run consists of building all example apps on an 8 GB DigitalOcean droplet, running Ubuntu 14.04.

 The raw results are available as a [CSV file](https://gist.github.com/mietek/c37e9fba6290a96a926e).
 To reproduce the results, use the included test script: